This codelab is designed to build upon the end result of the prior codelab in this series for comment spam detection using TensorFlow.js.

-Whilst this worked very nicely, there are edge cases to explore in this codelab that it was unable to detect.
-Therefore you must learn how to retrain a model to account for the situations it was unable to handle.
+While this worked very nicely, there are edge cases to explore that it was unable to detect.
+You can retrain the model to account for the situations it was unable to handle.

 What you'll build